angular/angular/aio/content/guide/glossary.md

 Those familiar with "MVC" and "MVVM" patterns will recognize the component in the role of "controller" or "view model".

+{@a custom-element}

+## Custom element

+A JavaScript (ES2015) feature, currently supported by Chrome and Opera, and available in other browsers through polyfills (see [Browser Support](https://angular.io/guide/browser-support)).

+The custom element feature extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
+A custom elements is recognized by a browser when it is added to the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

+For use with Angular, see [NgElement](guide/glossary#ng-element).

 {@a D}